stonepros/stone/doc/releases/mimic.rst

     `max_mds`.
 Accordingly, ``ceph mds deactivate`` has been deprecated as it is now redundant.

-  - Taking a CephFS cluster down is now done by setting the down flag which deactivates all MDS.
+  - Taking a StoneFS cluster down is now done by setting the down flag which deactivates all MDS.
 For example: `ceph fs set cephfs down true`.

   - Preventing standbys from joining as new actives (formerly the now